 Hypertonic Sodium Chloride IV Fluids

 A hypertonic crystalloid solution.
 It has a NaCl concentration that is higher than the plasma, hence fluids move from intracellular cells to the ECF.
-This solution is infused slowly to avoid excess volume in the ECF, circulatory overload, pulmonary edema.
+This solution is infused slowly to avoid excess volume in the ECF, circulatory overload, pulmonary oedema.

 Available as 5% NaCl, and 3% NaCl strengths.
 The 3% form has NaCl content of 513 mEq/L, while the 5% has NaCl content of 855 mEq/L with osmolality of 1030 mOsm/L, and 1710 mOsm/L respectively.